nest/nestml/doc/extending.rst

 Internal workflow
 -----------------

 When NESTML is invoked, several steps are executed in sequence.
 First, the model(s) are parsed and validated.
 Then, depending on which target platform has been selected, transformations may occur, such as variable name rewriting in case of conflict with a keyword in the target language).
-The transformed models are then passed to the code generator, which combines then with a set of templates.
+The transformed models are then passed to the code generator, which combines them with a set of templates.
 Finally, an optional build stage compiles and builds the code, for example to yield a dynamically loadable library (``.so`` or ``.dll`` file).

 .. figure:: https://raw.githubusercontent.com/nest/nestml/master/doc/fig/internal_workflow.png
    :alt: NESTML model(s) → Parsing and validation → Transform → (+ Templates) → Generate code (and build) → Executable (binary) code